intel/libipt/doc/howto_libipt.md

 #### The Process Image

-In addition to the PT configuration, the instruction flow decoder needs to know the process image, for which PT has been recorded.
+In addition to the Intel PT configuration, the instruction flow decoder needs to know the process image, for which Intel PT has been recorded.
 This can be specified by repeated calls to `pt_insn_add_file()`, one for each section of contiguous memory.

 If decoding failed due to an IP lying outside the specified process image, `pt_insn_next()` will return `-pte_nomap`.